 - 1. Prepare for an outbreak investigation and field work. - 2.
 Confirm the existence of an epidemic or an outbreak. - 3.
-Verify the diagnosis. - 4.
-Define a case and identify and count cases. - 5.
+Verify the diagnosis.

+- 4. Define a case and identify and count cases. - 5.
 Describe the data in terms of person, place, and time. - 6.
 Develop hypotheses. - 7.
 Evaluate hypotheses (analyze and interpret the data). - 8.
 Refine hypotheses and carry out additional studies. - 9.
 Implement control and prevention measures. - 10.
-Communicate findings and enter final outbreak data into the REDCap Outbreak Management System (i.e., final report form and National Outbreak Reporting System (NORS) instruments).
-This includes line list, epi curve, and other supporting documentation.
+Communicate findings, write a report, and enter into the National Outbreak Reporting System (NORS).

-NOTE 1: It is important to note that while the above list of steps is in a particular order, the steps do not necessarily have to be carried out in that order.
+NOTE 1: It is important to note that while the above list of steps is in a particular order, they do not necessarily have to be carried out in that order.
 In fact, several steps may be put into action simultaneously.
 However, confirming the existence of an outbreak and verifying the diagnosis always deserve early attention.